stephensekula/Dedman-Thesis-Latex-Template/README.md

 [![CircleCI](https://circleci.com/gh/matthewfeickert/Dedman-Thesis-Latex-Template/tree/master.svg?style=svg)](https://circleci.com/gh/matthewfeickert/Dedman-Thesis-Latex-Template/tree/master)
 A pdf copy of the latest build of the template is [available here](https://www.physics.smu.edu/mfeickert/dedman-thesis-latex-template/template.pdf)

+## Graduation Deadlines and Checklist

+If you're using this template then you are probably in the process of writing your Ph.D. thesis and applying to graduate.
+SMU's Dedman College of Humanities and Sciences has several mandatory checkpoint reviews of your thesis along the way between applying for graduation and submitting your final thesis. **Take note of these** and consult the [Graduation Deadlines and Checklist page](https://www.smu.edu/graduate/CurrentStudents/Graduation/GraduationTimeline) for the deadlines associated with your target graduation date.

 ## Use

 This is a template for how your thesis files and directory structure might look.
 This is **not** an area for you to actually build your thesis, but rather should be used as a Git submodule of the Git repository that contains your thesis.